Bystander Intervention

 • Staring at someone in a way that makes them feel uncomfortable?
 Harassment.
 Ignore No More.

 • Touching someone in a sexual way without their consent?
-Harassment.
+This is sexual assault.
 Ignore No More.

 It doesn't matter if you didn't mean to cause harm - If someone feels uncomfortable about your actions you need to stop.